dmenne/d13cbreath/README.md

 dieter.menne@menne-biomed.de

 The software is being developed in cooperation with the ETH and Department of Gastroenterology of the University Hospital of Zürich, Switzerland.
-Thanks to Andreas Steingötter and Werner Schwizer.
+Thanks to Andreas Steingötter, Benjamin Misselwitz, Mark Fox and Werner Schwizer.

 __!!
 The package is under active development, and functions may change any time.
 Be warned !!__